shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 As if reading his mind, his clone started to move again.
 It unequipped its bow and unsheathed its short sword.
 It walked menacingly toward the three goblins.

 The strange goblin didn’t hesitate.
-It pulled out its short sword and ran at Siu’s clone, giving its best battlecry.
+It pulled out its short sword and ran at Sui’s clone, giving its best battlecry.

-Siu drew his bow, but had a funny feeling he should hold back.
+Sui drew his bow, but had a funny feeling he should hold back.
 “Let’s see what this clone is made of.”

 The clone swung his sword at the strange, charging goblin.
 The goblin fell over backwards and dropped his sword.
 The clone plunged his sword into the goblin, and blood poured out of its wounds.